moleculerjs/moleculer-template-project-typescript/README.md

 $ moleculer init project-typescript moleculer-demo

 Template repo: moleculerjs/moleculer-template-project-typescript
 ?
-Add API Gateway (moleculer-web) service Yes
+Add API Gateway (moleculer-web) service?
+Yes
 ?
 Would you like to communicate with other nodes?
 Yes ?
-Select a transporter TCP
+Select a transporter NATS (recommended)
 ?
 Would you like to use cache?
-No
+Yes
 ?
-Add Docker files?
+Select a cacher solution Memory
+?
+Add DB sample service?
 Yes
 ?
-Use ESLint to lint your code?
+Would you like to enable metrics?
 Yes
 ?
-Setup unit tests with Jest?
+Select a reporter solution Prometheus
+?
+Would you like to enable tracing?
 Yes
-Create 'moleculer-demo' folder...
 ?
-Would you like to run 'npm install'?
+Select a exporter solution Console
+?
+Add Docker & Kubernetes sample files?
+Yes
+?
+Use ESLint to lint your code?
 Yes
 ```

 ## NPM scripts